Ahnfelt/commandline/README.md

 Note that `result` is your own case class, in this case `Arguments`, which is defined in the following section.

 # Parse into your own data structures

+The `commandLine.parseOrExit(args)` returns your own data structure, eg:

 ```scala
 sealed abstract class Mode
 case class RunMode(path : Option[String], verbose : Boolean, recursive : Boolean, files : List[String]) extends Mode